 I always told myself to just keep moving forward.
 I didn’t have the choice to stop or go back.
 I had to keep moving.
 Just like Dory in “Finding Nemo,” Just keep swimming.
 (Or in this case, keep writing).

 At some point the client you rely on the most on may end up having a shift in focus or budget, and they are going to let you go.
 It happens TO EVERYONE.
 Be prepared by never relying too much of your salary on one client, and also know that this is how this industry works.

-Grieve the loss of the income and relationship and then, get back to work.
+When this happens to you, (and it will, sweetheart) grieve loss of the income and work relationship and then, get the fuck back to work.

 Managing All of the Work

 So you’ve landed your first gig!
 Congrats!!
 Now what?